 While it will vary from lab to lab, some common tools and equipment for an MT or CLS will include:

 |Opportunities for Specialization & Advancement||

-One solid way to advance to specialized, managerial, or training positions is to earn a master’s degree in medical laboratory science.
+One solid way to advance to specialized, managerial, or training positions is by earning a master’s degree in medical laboratory science.
 Both the University of Vermont and the University of Utah have such programs that link with their undergraduate offerings.

-The University of Massachusetts, Lowell has a master’s degree in clinical laboratory sciences that focuses on research design, pathophysiology, analytical method evaluation, and scientific literature assessment.
-The school offers a bachelor’s-to-master’s program that can help students save time and money in pursuing an advanced degree.
+The University of Massachusetts, Lowell has a master’s degree in clinical laboratory sciences that includes courses such as clinical pathophysiology; foundations of biomedical research; emerging topics in clinical chemistry; clinical toxicology; infectious diseases; and biomarker discovery & applications.
+The school offers a bachelor’s-to-master program that can help students save time and money in pursuing an advanced degree.

-The MS in medical laboratory science at the University of North Dakota includes classes on advanced subjects like laboratory financial management, advanced molecular diagnostics, and current trends for laboratory professionals.
-Of this program’s graduates, 78 percent have either attained or expect a promotion as a result of earning their master’s.
+The online MS in medical laboratory science at the University of North Dakota includes classes on advanced subjects like laboratory financial management, advanced molecular diagnostics, and current trends for laboratory professionals.
+This 33-credit program can be completed entirely online and does not require any campus visits.

 Check out the main medical and clinical laboratory scientist programs page to learn more about bachelor’s and master’s programs in MLS.